Blade-Labs/blade-sdk.js/README.md

 - [ ] Add JSDoc for `contractCallFunction` method
 - [ ] Add JSDoc for `contractCallQueryFunction` method
 - [ ] Add JSDoc for `getParamsSignature` method
+- [ ] Rebuild Kotlin-Blade and Swift-Blade with new bundle

 ## Publish bundle for other SDK repos